JoeyMckenzie/artisense/.junie/guidelines.md

 - Always assume max level strictness for PHPStan
 - Use `composer run lint` to check for any PHPStan errors
 - Use appropriate `@var` declarations and `assert()` to appease PHPStan
-- Do not modify any values within `phpstan.neon` to fix errors
+- Do not modify any values within `phpstan.neon.dist` to fix errors

 **Important Notes**:

-- Remember to adhere to the specified coding standards, development guidelines, and Laravel best practices throughout your plan and code samples
+- Remember to adhere to the specified coding standards and development guidelines
+- Laravel best practices throughout your plan and code samples
-- Ensure that your response is detailed, well-structured, and provides a clear roadmap for developing the Laravel package based on the given project description and requirements
+- Ensure that your response is detailed and well-structured
+- Ensure code provides a clear roadmap for developing the Laravel package based on the description and requirements